Conservative Black Hole Scattering at Fifth Post-Minkowskian and Second Self-Force Order: Supplementary Material

 Inclusion of six worldline propagators $D_i$ makes this an over-complete basis, as those propagators satisfy linear identities.
 These imply partial fractions:

 which hold regardless of the $\i0^+$ prescriptions ($\sigma_i$).

-In order to perform IBP reductions, we identify three subsets of the worldline propagators corresponding to the P, PX1, and PX2 integral families:

-By repeated use of the partial fraction identities~\eqref{partialFractions} (and symmetries), any integral whose worldline propagators do not fall into one of the subsets in eq.~\eqref{extendedFamilies} may be written as a linear combination of those that do.
+In order to perform IBP reductions, we identify three subsets of the worldline propagators corresponding to the {P, NP1, and NP2 integral families: } By repeated use of the partial fraction identities~\eqref{partialFractions} (and symmetries), any integral whose worldline propagators do not fall into one of the subsets in eq.~\eqref{extendedFamilies} may be written as a linear combination of those that do.
 In this context, the planar ``P" family is precisely analogous to the Mondrian 1SF family of Eqn.~(5) in \cite{Driesse:2024xad}.
-Inclusion of the extra PX1 and PX2 families allows for crossings of the bulk gravitons produced by the inclusions of worldlines, which --- unlike at 1SF --- cannot be entirely eliminated by partial fractions.
+Inclusion of the extra {NP1 and NP2} families allows for crossings of the bulk gravitons produced by the inclusions of worldlines, which --- unlike at 1SF --- cannot be entirely eliminated by partial fractions.
 Symmetries of these three families amount to shifts of the loop momenta $\ell_{i}$ by the momentum transfer $q$ as well as $S_{2}$ permutations of $\ell_{i}$ and $v_{i}$.

-The other integral family is the nonplanar family ``NP", which is associated with nonlinear memory.
-The NP family has the same schematic form as in eq.~\eqref{integralSchematic}, but with the following worldline propagators: